-- Seek experience as Squadron/CC.
-If your AFSC doesn't offer command opportunities for Majors, understand your Assignment Team's vision for officer development and what's considered "essential experience" for a squadron commander then seek that experience - Seek experience in premier staff positions, i.e. HAF, OSD, JS.
+- Seek key leadership experience such as Squadron/CC.
+If your AFSC doesn't offer command opportunities for Majors, understand your Assignment Team's vision for officer development and what's considered "essential experience" to be a strong candidate for key leadership positions in the future, and then seek that experience - Seek experience in premier staff positions, i.e. HAF, OSD, JS.
 They provide breadth of experience and outstanding performance in those roles is a strong quality indicator - Ensure OPRs reflect the scope of your leadership impact in terms of people and dollars.
 If your primary role is tactical with limited leadership, be entrepreneurial and create an avenue to lead - Awards are just as important for FGOs as they are for CGOs.
 Consistently compete for Awards and Recognition as an individual/team.
 These important signals in your record demonstrate consistent outstanding performance compared with peers. - When meeting the Lt Col board, stronger records will include pushes for Sq/CC and SDE.
 Many career fields have sitting and/or graduated Sq/CCs meeting the Lt Col promotion board.